OfficialLambdax/_storageS-UDF/README.md

 - Slow when checking the existence of a Element

+The Assign/Eval Method.
+Functions that begin with _storageOL are tied to this method.

+Pros
+- Very fast when checking the existence of a element
+- Very fast when adding elements
+- Very fast when removing a element
+- Fast when getting all elements of a group

+Cons
+- A Element can only be added a single time per group
+- Leaks removed elements to Memory !

+The Assign/Eval X Method.
+Functions that begin with _storageOLx are tied to this method.
+Method is for a special usecase: For when you need extremly large lists and ONLY need to check if a element in it exists.

+Pros
+- Very fast when checking the existence of a element
+- Very fast when adding elements (only ALRapid is faster)
+- Very fast when removing a element
+- The Size of the list doesnt matter (if you already have multiple billions of elements, then that only affects your ram but not the speed of this method)

+Const
+- The Elements of the group cannot be retrieved
+- A Element can only be added a single time per group
+- Leaks removed elements to Memory !

 You can check out the Examples Directory to see and test some performance tests.